 Four-star, high-tech, eco-friendly hotel with a superb location.

-The Parador in Cadiz, known as the Hotel Atlantico, is probably Cadiz's slickest hotel, and also the most vanguard of the state-owned Parador chain.
+The Parador in Cadiz, known as the Hotel Atlantico, is probably the slickest hotel in Cadiz, and also the most vanguard of the state-owned Parador chain.
 A recently-opened fabulous contemporary building with one entire wall of glass, it makes the most of the breathtaking location and sea views across the bay to Rota.

 This Parador hotel sits on the edge of the small promontory upon which the city is built, yet still near the centre and the famous and historic harbour.
 As such, it offers a perfect base from which to explore this most ancient of European cities – and to enjoy the annual Cádiz Carnival in February – while offering the city’s finest sea vistas, with 21st-century comforts.

 The Cádiz Parador is an ultra-modern hotel, both inside and out - the most futuristic of all of Spain’s paradors.
 This streamlined new hotel opened in 2012, in the same location as the original building which dated from 1929, and has 106 rooms and 18 suites over four floors, all with sea views from their glass balconies; WIFI is free.

 The parador’s lobby is spacious, with clean, angular walls and open galleries adding to the feeling of light and airiness; as no other buildings are nearby, the hotel is bathed in the unique quality of light afforded by its oceanfront location.
 The vanguard design of stone and marble is softened by wood panels, while its artistic value is enhanced by a panel of chic industrial-style criss-crossed metal.